Prakash-Jha-Dev/SystemDesign/publish-subscribe/readme.md

 Topics are onboarded to the system using TopicManager.
 For a topic, details such as topicName and numberOfPartitions are provided (Replication is not included for simplicity).
 During the topic onboard stage, topicManager distributes the responsibility of managing different partitions to DataManager (Here, a random offset is used to balance load among dataManagers, any other more useful detail could also be used).
 It should be noted that TopicManager is a singleton class (created using @Service Spring Annotation).
 However, DataManagers are not singleton as they need to store details of specific partitions only.
 In different instances of DataManagers, different data would be stored unlike TopicManager, which would essentially store the same data.
 To further extend this idea, TopicManager is created as a singleton so all instances share the same data without additional effort.
 (In a distributed environment, TopicManagers would coordinate with each other to ensure they remain in sync).

+The message is a key-value store for data.
+The key is also used for partitioning by Partitioner.
+RecordProducer stores metadata such as TopicDetail and construct enriched message (i.e., Record) by adding partition, topicName and timestamp.
+Records are published to stores using producers.

 Producers and Consumers can be created (Each in a thread of its own, to work in parallel).
 Producers simply transfer a record (message details along with metadata such as topicName, partition, and timestamp) to the concerned DataManager for storage.
 Consumers connect with TopicManager and register themselves as a member of some consumer groups with AllocationManager.
 Consumer requests a reallocation of topics allocated to its consumer group and gets details of partitions for data consumption.
 Consumers poll for data to DataManager, which returns a null or valid record depending on the availability of data.

 While producers and consumers all work in parallel, a single instance of dataManager processes writes requests in sequential form.
 Consumers from different Consumer Groups can read data from the same DataManager in parallel.